 Commitment ceremonies are all about expressing your dedication to each other!

-Before same-sex marriages were legalized, commitment ceremonies became a popular way for two people to bond their love together.
-Today, all kinds of couples are choosing to affirm and re-affirm their love and dedication to one another in a way that many find to be even more meaningful than a wedding.
+Before same-sex marriages were legalized, commitment ceremonies were a popular way for couples to formally declare their love and dedication to each other.
+Today, all kinds of couples are choosing to affirm and re-affirm their love to one another in a way that many find to be even more meaningful than a wedding.

-Commitment ceremonies, in many ways, are similar to vow renewals.
+Commitment ceremonies are similar to vow renewals.
 Whether dedicating or renewing your love, the ceremony is all about being with the one you love, now and forever!

 All traditional elements of a wedding can be incorporated into your Hawaii commitment ceremony.